cu0ngpitt/JS-Algorithms/README.md

 Random javascript algorithms I used for practice

-The level ranges from basic to intermediate and eventually advanced.
+The levels range from basic to intermediate and eventually advanced.